DIY 5 Minute Framed Print Mockup

 Want to take it a step further?

-If you aren’t already incorporating paper textured into your mock-ups, that might be something else to consider.
+If you aren’t already incorporating paper texture into your mock-ups, that might be something else to consider.
 Textured paper in product shots really makes a print stand above the rest (provided it’s done correctly).
-Check out next week where we will be discussing more on adding paper textures!
+Check out next week when we will be discussing more on adding paper textures!

 Learn more…